DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/NPCs/monsters/kiril_stoyanovich.md

 ---

 ## Campaign Role
-- **Arc L (Month 3, Week 2):** He is NOT at the den when the party arrives.
+- **Arc L (Module 3, Session 2):** He is NOT at the den when the party arrives.
 He is out on patrol.
 This is by design — meeting him in the den would be premature.
-- **Arc Q (Month 3, Week 4):** Returns after the Ravenloft heist, furious that Emil was freed.
+- **Arc Q (Module 3, Session 4):** Returns after the Ravenloft heist, furious that Emil was freed.
 Leads the remaining pack against the party in a final confrontation.
 This is his boss fight.

 **After Kiril's defeat:** Emil Toranescu returns as the rightful alpha.
 The pack pledges neutrality.
 Several younger members choose to leave the pack and integrate with Krezk.